 Shortly after expelling Carthage from Sicily, Dionysius set his sights on Italy.
 By 390 BCE, he moved into lower Italy, conquering Thurii, Croton, Locri and Rhegium, the last of which fell to Dionysius around 388 BCE.
 It is even thought that he established a colony in northern Italy around Illyria.
 Even though he had brought all of these places (Sicily and parts of Italy) under the control of a Hellenistic state, the Greek descendants living in Dionysius’ territory did not necessarily prosper.
 Like most other armies of the time, the military of Dionysius had a large contingent of mercenaries, and mercenaries require payment and gifts.
 Unfortunately for the Greeks living under Dionysius, one of the easiest gifts for the tyrant to give to the mercenaries was Greek lands and slaves.

 In 383 BCE, Dionysius began a third war with Carthage that would end his laudable winning streak.
 Dionysius the Tyrant continued to fight Carthage until his death in 367 BCE, but he lost control of everything west of the ancient Halycus River (around 1/3 of Sicily).
 Nevertheless, Dionysius I brought himself, and Syracuse, on a tremendous rise to power.
-Unfortunately, as his power grew he only became more and more tyrannical, and will always be remembered as a tyrant.

 Written by C. Keith Hansley